 Most people experience some if not many positive results.

 Does this all sound too good to be true?!
 Are we trying to trick you into succumbing to some useless fad?
 Not at all.
-We’re so excited about the life-changing health benefits of the keto diet that we’re trying to reach as many people as possible who could be helped.
-That is why we keep the introductory challenge to two, easy weeks and we make it free.
+We’re so excited about the life-changing health benefits of the keto diet that we’re trying to reach as many people as possible.
+That’s why we keep the introductory challenge to two, easy weeks and we make it free.
 We want to remove any barriers for people to try the diet.

 We know that not every single person in the world will see results by switching to keto eating.
 But we do know from more than 10 years of experience on our site that many people’s lives are improved so dramatically that we simply must help as many as we can.
 You, too, could become one of the hundreds of inspiring success stories.4